What (not) to do in Thailand

 Image by Florian Wehde, Unsplash

 There is a zero-tolerance when it comes to drugs both in Thailand and throughout Southeast Asia.
-The possession and drug use, including marijuana, is a serious crime in Thailand, and there is still a death penalty or 50 years in prison for smuggling.
+The possession and drug use, is a serious crime in Thailand, and there is still a death penalty or 50 years in prison for smuggling.

 The horrific conditions in the Thai prisons are well-known all over the world and the notorious Bang Kwang Central Prison also known as the Bangkok Hilton is a place where no foreigner would want to find himself.
 Violence, suicide and rape are daily commonplace here.
 So have a beer or a cocktail on the beach and don’t risk experimenting with drugs in Asia.